-In order to do that, you first need to understand the difference between tasks that are urgent, important, both, or neither.
+In order to effectively prioritize your tasks, you first need to understand the difference between tasks that are urgent, important, both, or neither.
 This is sometimes referred to as the Eisenhower Matrix.

 In order to get the right stuff done, you need to look into the future.

-One of the less obvious time management strategies is to find time to be calm.
+One of the less obvious time management strategies is to make time for calm.

-If you have 25 hours worth of stuff to do with only 24 hours in a day, finding time for stillness is probably the last thing on your mind.
+Now, if you have two days worth of work that somehow needs to be crammed into one, stillness is probably the last thing on your mind.

-However, creating time to be calm makes work both more enjoyable and pleasant.
+However, creating time for calm will make your work both more enjoyable and pleasant.